peaktwilight/csv-password-cleaner/README.md

 ### Core Features
 - Import password exports in CSV format
-- Secure, fully-local client-side processing - no data leaves your browser,
+- Secure, fully-local client-side processing - no data leaves your browser
 - Export cleaned password list back to CSV
 - Automatic password grouping by domain
 - Password strength analysis and visualization
 - Auto-hiding of revealed passwords after 30 seconds
 - Copy passwords to clipboard with one click
+- Modern, responsive UI with smooth animations and transitions

 ### Password Management
 - Mark passwords individually or in bulk as: